heavyblotto/memorativa/docs/i-vision.md

 This is not to say that interesting content is not created or available:

-- Symbols (memes) and concepts can arise from people who, rather than react to content, chose to think, produce new ideas, and then artistically reflect the concept that arose form the initial content.
+- Symbols (memes) and concepts arise from people who, rather than react to content, chose to think, produce new ideas, and then artistically reflect the concept that arose form the initial content.

 - Other signs or tokens that represent memories, placeholders for future ideas and other concepts, art, and previously unknown facts, concepts, and ideas are also available.